 But of course, climbing is an important gross motor skill that toddlers need to develop, and according to a study, parents should provide opportunities which encourage them to do so.
 I’m not sure my chairs were the best learning resource, though …

 7. Why do toddlers take catnaps?

 Let’s finish off with a toddler habit to end all toddler habits – the catnap.
-You know, when you spend maybe an hour or so desperately trying to wrangle your toddler to sleep.
+You know, when you spend more than an hour desperately trying to wrangle your toddler to sleep?
 You finally get them down and make your ninja exit, only for them to wake up half an hour later.
 And they always wake up perky and refreshed – what is with that?!

 As annoying as it is, catnaps are common, and research states that any nap of 30 minutes or more is still beneficial to the child.
 So in a nutshell: any nap is a good nap, no matter how small.

 Darling toddlers – although they test us beyond our own perceived capabilities as parents, at the end of the day we love them for it.
 Because through their sheer determination, we can recognise their fighting spirit – and it doesn’t hurt that they’re pretty adorable, either.